Superstitious people, who the characters openly call insane in an early episode.

-It's even funnier and possibly crosses the line four or five times, considering she didn't even realize that something had gone wrong when he died, and to quote The Other Wiki
+It's even funnier and possibly crosses the line four or five times, considering she didn't even realize that something had gone wrong when he died, and to quote The Other Wiki:

 He eventually proposes to Hilary, but she insists that he officially proposes on live television later that day.
 Trevor then proposes to her on television while bungee jumping, and dies during the stunt when something goes wrong with the jump and he hits the ground.
 Hilary mourns his death by bringing back what she presumes to be Trevor's ashes in an urn, but later learns that Trevor was not cremated, and that she grabbed a stranger's urn.
 Hillary: "EEW!
 Then who is this!?"
-Geoffery: *grabs the urn* "I'll show him to the door, sir."
+Geoffrey: *grabs the urn* "I'll show him to the door, sir."

-Even funnier is that when Phil tries to explain death to Nicky by talking about The Lion King, Nicky just looks at his dad & asks if he sat on the rabbit.
+The time Phil killed Nicky's bunny rabbit by sitting on it.
+Even funnier is that when Phil tries to explain death to Nicky by talking about The Lion King, Nicky just looks at his dad and asks if he sat on the rabbit.

 "Asses to Ashes", in which at Judge Robertson's funeral not a single person has anything nice to say about him.
-One guy even says "The only reason I'm here is to make sure he's really dead!"
-Then, when Will (who felt responsible for his death, as he had been yelling at Robertson for playing dirty in the Superior Court election seconds before he died) said to the people in attendance "I'm the one who killed him," everyone applauds him.
+One guy even says "I'm just here to make sure he dead!"
+Then, when Will, who felt responsible for his death, as he had been yelling at Robertson for playing dirty in the Superior Court election seconds before he died, said to the people in attendance "I'm the dude that killed him," everyone applauds him.